 Ramping up the production of a new aircraft is a complex process, involving continuous evaluation and revision of both the product and production processes.
 As a result, aircraft lead time can increase dramatically.

 Additionally, aircraft are low volume products, with each unit often highly customized.
 These factors, combined with decreasing product lifecycles, pose a major challenge for aircraft production engineers.

 To meet the challenges of increasingly frequent ramp-ups, the Airbus Group joined the European Union ARUM (Adaptive Production Management) project.

 The project, aimed mainly at new product ramp-ups in the aircraft and shipbuilding industries, focused on developing tech solutions for risk reduction, decision-making, and planning.

-Simulation was chosen as a part of the ARUM solution, because it would allow the participants to reproduce the real production facility experience (based on the use case provided by the Airbus Group), and thus provide a benchmark for the ARUM solution testing.
-AnyLogic was the selected simulation software due to its capability to combine agent-based models with discrete-event approach.
+Simulation was chosen as a part of the ARUM solution.
+It allowed the participants to reproduce a real production environment (based on an Airbus Group case study) and provide a benchmark for testing ARUM solutions.

 ARUM solution structure.